ArkEcosystemArchive/docs-legacy/docs/sdk/cryptography/swift.md

 $ pod install
 ```

+Installing the dependency (BitcointKit) of this SDK will require a lot of time.
+So after running `pod install` it might take up to 10 minutes to install the BitcoinKit dependency.
+This is due to the crypto dependencies it relies on, like secp256k, that are compiled from scratch during the install.
+Don't be alarmed when it looks like the installation got stuck, it's just the underlying dependencies taking their time.

 You will also need to install [Swiftlint](https://github.com/realm/SwiftLint) as an additional step, as that is used to lint our code.
 The easiest way to install this is by using Homebrew: `brew install swiftlint`.